-Most organisations offer a reasonable cost for a group of four meals, parking, hot dogs, and beverages.
+Most organizations offer a reasonable cost for a group of four meals, parking, hot dogs, and beverages.
 They may not be the best seats, but what matters is family time and environment.

 Just by preparing a cold cut sandwich and warming up any remnants from the night before, you and your friends can save quickly.
 The costs of meals at events add up over time, despite their low prices in certain cases.

-Approaching the third quarter the meat vendor stakes you passed by your seat three times now and all you care of is the smothered flavour and mustard over the good and clean hot dog.
-Avoiding the temptation can save you a lot of money.
+Approaching the third quarter, the food vendor passed by your seat three times now and all you care about is the smothered flavor and mustard over the good and clean hot dog.
+Avoiding temptation can save you a lot of money.

 Have everyone carry a plate to share instead of having the whole meal.
 You may provide the main dish or incidentals such as water, fruit, bread, cake and have one of these things taken with you by the others.

 Transportation and Discounts